-Penal Code Section 290.4 requires the Department of Justice to operate or provide service where members of the public may provide a list of six persons on approved form and inquire whether any ers available
+Penal Code Section 290.4 requires the Department of Justice to operate or provide service where members of the public may provide a list of six persons on approved form and inquire whether any of the persons is required to register as sex offender and is subject to public notification.
+Under Section 290.46, the Department shall also make information about certain sex offenders available to the public via Internet.